Aakash Repeater Courses

 This chapter discusses in detail the balanced and unbalanced chemical reactions, along with explaining the process of balancing these reactions.
 This chapter discusses the significance of chemical equations and their representation using various symbols.
-Understanding chemical reactions is important to grasp the fundamental concept for science students.
-Also, NCERT notes Class 10 Science Chapter 1 Chemical Reactions and Equations discuss in detail the common chemical reactions that occur in our daily surroundings.
+Understanding chemical reactions is important for grasping the fundamental concept for science students.

 Reactants-